vitelabs/vite-wiki/docs/tutorial/node/install.md

 ## What is gvite node?

-There are 2 gvite node categories: `full node` and `super node`.
+There are 2 gvite node categories: `full node` and `SBP`.
-At present, full nodes maintain the complete ledger, and reach consensus on the data synchronization of entire network.
+At present, full nodes maintain the complete ledger locally on the basis of gvite consensus algorithm, with guaranteed data integrity across the network.
-Full nodes have the full functionality of gvite, such as visiting all the data on network, sending and receiving transactions, as well as participating in super node election or voting for super nodes.
+Full nodes have full gvite functionality, such as accessing all data on the network, sending and receiving transactions, as well as participating in super node election or voting.
-Full nodes provide `HTTP`, `WEBSOCKET` and `IPC` API support, plus the `command line` tool.
-Super nodes are special full nodes.
+Full nodes provide `HTTP`, `WEBSOCKET`, `IPC` APIs and `command line` tool.
+SBPs are special full nodes who are eligible for snapshot block producing.

 ## Before the start